Marseille is changing

 Marseille has done as much urban renewal work as any city in France, and I spent a week there at the end of April, making a special point of looking closely at Marseille’s renewal efforts.
 I’d been in the city numerous times over the years but had never stayed there for more than a couple of days.

 It’s important to say that Marseille for many years has been something of an outlier among major French cities.
-None of Marseille’s peer cities has had as many poor, ethically non-French people living in such strikingly dilapidated housing close to the city center.
+None of Marseille’s peer cities has had as many poor, ethnically non-French people living in such strikingly dilapidated housing close to the city center.
 There has been some gentrification but on a relatively small scale.
 A factor here was that the city consistently lost population—and jobs—between the 1970s and 2000, as its industries and port declined.2 One result of this is that there hasn’t been the same demand among well-off people for inner-city housing that there has been elsewhere.
 Marseille had acquired a fearsome reputation by the early 21st century, comparable in some ways to the reputation of some rust-belt cities in the United States.
 It was seen by many as a dangerous place.
 Tourists avoided it.

 Marseille’s massive redevelopment efforts over the last two or three decades have been heavily colored by a desire to improve its image.